-Example - unstable leaning monument (and broken and uneven concrete grave) Issue - monument likely to topple and break, possibly damaging other graves or people in the process Recommendation - Stabilise and reconstruct concrete slab, with sufficient reinforcing to secure the monument Priority - Urgent to Necessary Who to Undertake - Depending on the structure: Architectural Conservator, Engineer, Stonemason Additional comments: A slight lean in a headstone is not in itself an issue and can add to the character of the historic cemetery.
+Example - (centre of picture) unstable leaning monument (and broken and uneven concrete grave) Issue - monument likely to topple and break (or encourage vandals to push over), possibly damaging other graves or people in the process Recommendation - Seek professional advice for stabilising Priority - Urgent to Necessary Who to Undertake - Depending on the structure: Buildings Conservator, Engineer, Stonemason or experienced Contractor Additional comments: A slight lean in a headstone is not in itself an issue and can add to the character of the historic cemetery.
 The issue is when it may collapse.
-There are a number of headstones/memorials at Addington Cemetery that are on a slight lean now and currently no intervention is required.
+There are a number of headstones/memorials at Linwood Cemetery that are on a slight lean now and currently no intervention is required.
 They should be monitored however, and stabilised if the leans threaten their stability.
-Photograph 4 Multiple Breaks
+Photograph 3 Multiple Breaks

-Example - Multiple breaks in relatively thin slabs Issue - In many cases this is due to vandalism, and there is the risk that the broken pieces are removed and become disassociated from the grave.
+Example - Multiple breaks Issue - In many cases this is due to vandalism, and there is the risk that the broken pieces are removed and become disassociated from the grave.
 Recommendation - glue pieces together and reinstate if possible.
 If not possible to reinstate, seek advice on resetting in a new concrete slab/desk.
-Priority - Urgent/Necessary Who to Undertake - Conservator/Stonemason Additional Comments: Fragments of headstone could be set in concrete or some other way to present the fragments being removed.
+If original location is not known, secure in a designated area for 'stray' parts of monuments (reversible in case original location becomes known).
+Priority - Urgent/Necessary Who to Undertake - Conservator/Stonemason/Experienced Contractor or possibly others as long as best practice is followed Additional Comments: Fragments of headstone could be set in concrete or some other way to present the fragments being removed.
 However, it is critical to ensure that if the fragments are set in concrete, they definitely belong to that burial/grave site.
-Photograph 5 Collapse
+It is not acceptable to leave loose parts on the graves of others for anything other than the very short term.
+The joined fragments should be documented and cross-referenced to the Linwood Cemetery Working Group database where possible.
+Photograph 4 Concrete Slab Collapse

-Example - concrete slab/vault distortion or collapse, generally due to compaction of grave fill (sometimes due to vandalism) Issue - potentially unstable (and can make the headstones/monuments unstable), and it can appear unsightly Recommendation -One option is to cover the cracked concrete area with gravel.
+Example - concrete slab/vault distortion or collapse, due to compaction of grave fill and/or vandalism Issue - potentially unstable (and can make the headstones/monuments unstable), and it can appear unsightly Recommendation -One option is to cover the cracked concrete area with sand (which is particularly appropriate at Linwood Cemetery) or gravel.
 This is an affordable, minimum labour option which has been endorsed by the Historic Cemeteries Conservation Trust of New Zealand.
-It has the advantage of retaining the original concrete below the gravel.
+It has the advantage of retaining the original concrete below the sand/gravel.
 In some cases, under professional guidance, it may be best to record then remove the broken stone, correct ground level and reset concrete Priority - Immediate/Urgent where the stability of other elements of the grave (and safety of people) is being compromised.
 Generally the priority ranges from Necessary to Desirable.
-Who to Undertake - Stonemason/conservator for correcting ground level and replacing concrete, but for infilling with gravel, Council staff may undertake.
-Photographs 6 Railings
+Who to Undertake - Stonemason/Conservator/experienced Contractor for correcting ground level and replacing concrete, but for infilling with gravel/sand, Council staff or volunteers may undertake.
+Photographs 5 Railings